 This isn’t an exact science, and a smaller hermit crab may make a play for alpha status in a colony.
-In our above example, the largest Ecuadorian may consider itself equally worthy of this role.
-This can lead to conflict between your pets.
+The largest Ecuadorian may consider itself equally worthy of this role.

 Monitor your hermit crabs carefully, ensuring they get along and remain safe.
 While most hermit crabs settle their differences amicably, those of different species may display unwelcome aggression that becomes dangerous.

 You can pair mixed-sex hermit crab colonies of various species, as they rarely breed in captivity.
 Alas, this won’t necessarily stop males from trying.

 When female hermit crabs are in season, they emit pheromones that attract male attention.
 Your male hermit crabs will rock the shells of these females, inviting them to mate.
 The majority of the time, these advances will be ignored.